bxparks/rpn83p/USER_GUIDE.md

 It is well-known that the `N`, `PV`, `PMT`, and `FV` variables can be solved using analytical equations.
 However, there is no closed-form solution for the `I%YR` quantity, so it must be solved using iterative methods.
+The TVM Solver is the submodule that implements the iterative method to solve for `I%YR`.

-Further complicating the situation, it can be mathematically deduced that the root-solving equation for `I%YR` can fall into 3 categories:
+It can be mathematically deduced that the root-solving equation for `I%YR` can fall into 3 categories:

 - 0 solution, or
 - 1 unique solution, or
 - 0 or 2 solutions.

+The TVM Solver tries to handle the various cases as follows:

-Sometimes, the TVM module can determine immediately that the equation has 0 solution.
-It will return a `TVM No Solution` error message.
+- If the TVM Solver can determine immediately that the equation has 0 solution, it will return a `TVM No Solution` error message.

-Sometimes, the numerical algorithm will fail to find a solution, even though the math says that a solution must exist.
-The TVM module will return a `TVM Not Found` error message.
+- The TVM Solver can fail to find a solution, even though the math says that a solution must exist.
+The TVM Solver will return a `TVM Not Found` error message.

-Sometimes, the equation has 2 solutions, but the TVM module will find only one of the 2 solutions.
-Currently (v0.7.0), the TVM module does not notify the user that another solution may exist.
+- If the equation has 2 solutions, but the TVM Solver finds only one of the 2 solutions, the solver currently (v0.7.0) does not notify the user that another solution may exist.
 A normal `TVM Calculated` will be returned.
-Sometimes there are 2 solutions, but the algorithm finds neither solution.
-A `TVM Not Found` message will be returned.
+- If there are 2 solutions, but the solver finds neither solution, a `TVM Not Found` message will be returned.

-To prevent excessive execution time, the number of iterations performed by the TVM Solver has a maximum limit.
+- To prevent excessive execution time, the number of iterations performed by the TVM Solver has a maximum limit.
 The default is 15 iterations.
 If exceeded, the message `TVM Iterations` is displayed.

 Due to the complexity of the numerical algorithm and the number of iterations required, calculating the `I%YR` will take noticeably longer than the other